hgjs1342342313/COMP7107/Assignment2/README.md

 ## Report of Assignment1

-Author: Zheming Kang; Date: Jan.30th
+Author: Zheming Kang; Date: Mar.
+4th

 ### 1. Instructions to compiling and running codes

-There is only one file of my code.
-At the beginning of my code, there is a variable called filepath. ``filePath="../data/covtype.data"`` Here you can change the address of the covtype.data file or put the covtype.data into the data folder.
+The "Solution.ipynb" contains all my codes and comments.
+Please run the cells one by one, and you'll see the output under each cell.
+Please put the Solution.ipynb and the "Beijing_restaurant.txt" under the same folder so that the path can finds the text well.
+Also you can see the output of mine under the cells in the "Solution.ipynb" file.

-The environment requirements are: python: 3.8, numpy: 1.24.
+The environment requirements are: python: 3.8, pandas 2.

 ### 2. Document of my programs